Stitch emerges from stealth with $4M for its API fintech play in Africa – TechCrunch

 Founded by Kiaan Pillay, Natalie Cuthbert, and Priyen Pillay, Stitch wants to provide full API access to financial accounts across Africa starting from its first market, South Africa.
 With its API, developers can connect apps to financial accounts.
 This allows users to share their transaction history and balances, confirm their identities, and initiate payments.

 We’ve seen a wave of API-led financial services companies proliferating around the globe.
-Plaid leads the way in the U.S. Sweden-based fintech Tink has also been dominant across Europe, while Truelayer and Belvo are holding the forte in the UK and Latin America.
+Plaid leads the way in the U.S. Sweden-based fintech Tink has also been dominant across Europe, while Truelayer and Belvo are holding the fort in the UK and Latin America.

 These companies provide engineering and developer tools that reduce the technical and operational effort needed for apps to connect to their users’ financial accounts.
 By way of APIs, they make it possible for other companies to integrate what are otherwise complex services to build from the ground up simply by adding in a few lines of code.

-Like other financial infrastructure company, Stitch services allows companies and developers to innovate around other services like personal finance, lending, insurance, payments and wealth management.
+Like other financial infrastructure companies, Stitch services allows companies and developers to innovate around other services like personal finance, lending, insurance, payments and wealth management.

 The founders draw on prior experience building API products for local markets in the past.
 In 2017, Kiaan Pillay worked as the head of operations for South African insurance API platform Root.
 He left a year to Smile Identity, a San Fransisco-based identity API company.
 There, he worked with fintechs across Africa and discovered they faced infrastructural issues around compliance and identity.

-At the same time, Pillay, Cuthbert — who was the CTO at Root — and Priyen were looking to build a Venmo for Africa, but after eight months, they soon discovered the solution was crappy.
-However, one feature on the platform seemed to work for the fintechs with infrastructural issues.
+At this time, Pillay, Cuthbert — who was the CTO at Root — and Priyen were playing around building a Venmo style wallet for Africa as a side project.
+Eight months trying to connect to banks showed them how the lack of infrastructure in African fintech slows down progress.

-“We got to the point where we could build any payouts for our clients so users could link and cash out their bank accounts,” Pillay tells TechCrunch.
-“We decided to automate this process using screen scraping.
-I must admit, it didn’t look good but we took it in our stride because we thought it served its purpose and was super cool.”
+“We were looking for a way to let users cash out from their wallet to their bank account,” Pillay tells TechCrunch.
+“We did this manually at first and then as a stopgap, we automated the process using screen scraping.
+We realized that the automated solution to this manual problem could be a product by itself and that there were more elegant ways to do it.”

 This set the team up to work on Stitch — Pillay as CEO, Cuthbert as CTO and Priyen as CPO.
-After working on building better functionality and technology, Stitch beta launched in September 2019 and secured a pre-seed round a month later.
-While in stealth, Stitch says it has gotten a handful of clients, which include Intelligent Debt Management, Momentum Velocity Club, Paystack, Flexclub, and two of South Africa’s biggest insurance players.
+They began working on the idea full-time in October 2019 and secured a pre-seed round a month later.
+While in stealth, Stitch says it has gotten a handful of clients, which include Intelligent Debt Management, Momentum Velocity Club, Paystack, and FlexClub.
 The company is also beginning to attract some attention from corporate companies around consumer-facing products.

 As of now, Stitch has a data and identity API product, and this month, a payment product will be added to its offerings.
 Like most API fintech startups, Stitch charges developers and companies per API call.
 However, for some products like budgeting or personal finance management apps, it also charges a fixed fee.